Election 2026

 This two-page resource can be printed and used as an educational and discussion sheet within congregations to raise awareness of the impact of racism on voting rights and access.

-Additional resources will be available soon as LOPPW develops more Wisconsin-specific guides.
-Please contact Kacy Kostiuk, LOPPW Director, at [email protected] with any questions ore resource requests.
+Please contact Kacy Kostiuk, LOPPW Director, at [email protected] with any questions or resource requests.

 Take action now.